 42. Mr. Fixit and I both like old movies: anything from the '30's through the '60's, occasionally the '70's.
 Orson Welles, Peter Lorre, Veronica Lake.
 (But no musicals.
 One song per movie is about Mr. Fixit's limit.)

 43. We also like '70's cop shows with lots of big cars and groovy clothes.

 44. We don't have cable TV or satellite, but we have an antenna in the attic that gets the Canadian stations.
 2014 update: we went on to free satellite channels for awhile, but now we are back to the basic few.

 45. I am no good with machines.
 I don't even like noisy vacuum cleaners, and I never have figured out all the TV/VCR/DVD controls.
 That's why it's a good thing Mr. Fixit is around.

 46. I hate cold weather.

 48. At one time or another I took French, German, Latin, Italian and sign language.
 (Can you tell I'm running a bit low here...)

 49. I am probably the only person who's had both Krakovianka and Coffeemamma over for a visit.
 But not both at the same time.

 50. And...when I was eight years old I collected hockey cards.
 I knew the names of all the NHL teams.
 I saved up hockey card wrappers and sent away for a Hockey Card Locker to keep the cards in.
-I also had a Bobby Orr doll.
-(Here's another one.)
+I also had a 1975 Bobby Orr doll.
 (I still have the clothes, but the doll broke.
-We let Ken wear the clothes because they're cooler than his '70's fancy pants.)
+We let Ken wear the clothes because they were cooler than his '70's fancy pants.)